Netflix reaches deal with Comcast

 NEW YORK (AP) — Netflix has reached a deal with Comcast to ensure that its TV shows and movies are streamed smoothly to households, the first deal the online video streaming service has reached with an Internet service provider.

-The two companies said in a joint statement Sunday they’re establishing a more direct connection to provide a better service to customers that will also allow for future growth in Netflix traffic.
+The two companies said in a joint statement Sunday that they are establishing a more direct connection to provide a better service to customers that will also allow for future growth in Netflix traffic.
 The companies say the arrangement is already giving customers a better experience.

 Netflix is already experimenting with different rate plans that charge slightly more for households that want to stream its shows and movies on four different screens simultaneously.